camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/conceptual-differences.md

 #### Polyglot applications (C#, NodeJS, ...)

 When you run your application in for example NodeJS or C#, you exchange one remote engine (Camunda Platform 7) with another (Camunda Platform 8).
 As Zeebe comes with a different API, you need to adjust your source code.
-Camunda Platform 8 does not use REST as API technology, but gRPC, and you will need to leverage a [client library](/apis-tools/working-with-apis-tools.md) instead.
+Zeebe does not use REST as API technology, but gRPC, and you will need to leverage a [client library](apis-tools/working-with-apis-tools#deploy-processes-start-process-instances-and-more-using-zeebe-client-libraries) instead.

 ![polygot architecture](../img/architecture-polyglot.png)

 ### Plugins

-[**Process engine plugins**](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-engine-plugins/) are not available in Camunda Platform 8, as such plugins can massively change the behavior or even harm the stabilty of the engine.
+[**Process engine plugins**](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-engine-plugins/) are not available in Camunda Platform 8, as such plugins can massively change the behavior or even harm the stability of the engine.
 Some use cases might be implemented using [exporters](/self-managed/concepts/exporters.md).
 Note that exporters are only available for self-managed Zeebe clusters and not in Camunda Platform 8 SaaS.

 Migrating **Modeler Plugins** is generally possible, as the same modeler infrastructure is used.